Table of Contents[Show]

 Furthermore, decentralised finance services are available 24/7.
 Unlike banks, DeFi platforms never close after working hours or during holidays.

 Despite its advantages, decentralised finance faces several risks.
 For instance, smart contracts are not perfect.
 They could become buggy and there would be a potential loss of funds.

 Also, the DeFi market involves the use of volatile cryptocurrencies.
 Hence, sending money in a cryptocurrency where the value is constantly changing is risky.

 Blockchain doesn’t eliminate the risks of investing.
-As with any other investment, you can make or lose money.
-There is also the risk of deploying funds in a fraudulent platform and end up losing all of them.
+As with any other investment, traders can make or lose money.
+There is also the risk of deploying funds on a fraudulent platform and end up losing all of them.